- Latest Updates: Moqui Framework 1.4.0 and Mantle Business Artifacts 0.5.1

 Moqui is (real) free software.

 In open source terminology it is both free as in beer (gratis) and free as in liberty (libre).
 The free as in liberty part for Moqui means real liberty.
-It does not mean the pages of cumbersome restrictions and threats of legal action that has passed for liberty in the open source movement.
-It means no restrictions and no obligations and no protection of monopoly enforced by collaboration with any government.
+It does not mean the pages of cumbersome restrictions and hints of legal action that are so common in open source licenses.
+It means you have no restrictions and no obligations.
 It means that the ubiquitous disclaimer of liability is accompanied by a similar disclaimer of copyrights.

 Moqui is in the public domain.